 With careful cultivation, the flowers of positive psychology can bloom in every region of the Earth so we may see one enchanted global garden.
 (Yang & Lu, 2007).
-Literature states “Positive psychology can be regarded as that discipline in the psychology that focuses on positive experiences, positive emotions, positive personality traits and positive social interactions”.
 (Pietrowsky & Mikutta, 2012).Additionally, positive psychology is “A science of positive subjective experience, positive individual traits, and positive institutions promises to improve quality of life and prevent the pathologies that arise when life is barren and meaningless”.
 (Seligman & Csikszentmihalyi, 2000).
 In nursing practice it’s applicable as it focuses on providing various techniques like counseling sessions which encourage clients to explore and develop positive emotions, positive behavior and characteristics which lead to wellbeing.

 The purpose of choosing this topic is to address the application of the new branch of psychology i.e., positive psychology in clinical setup.
 The interventions of positive psychology are helpful in maintaining subjective wellbeing.
 It’s the responsibility of nurses for providing holistic care to patients and she must focuses on all three components of health.
 According to WHO these three major components include physical, mental and social wellbeing.
 If any of the components is ignored health of individual may deteriorate e.
 (WHO, 2011).
 In health care settings nurses focus on medical management to recovery, alleviate suffering and prevent diseases but unfortunately they ignore the set of human strengths that are the most likely buffers against illness.
 Optimism, interpersonal skills, work ethic, hope honesty and perseverance play a key role to wellbeing (C. Snyder & S. Lopez 2002).